Event System

 # Create a new tab

-page_id = await browser.new_page()
+new_tab = await browser.new_tab()

 # Setup event monitoring for this tab

-await page.enable_network_events()
+await new_tab.enable_network_events()

-await page.on(
+await new_tab.on(

-partial(process_category_data, page, category)
+partial(process_category_data, new_tab, category)

 )